 “I congratulate all our Queen’s Award winners for the drive and commitment that is putting our region on the national and international map.”

-The Queen’s Award winners in the Innovation category are Semantics 21 Ltd, based at Dunston Business Village, near Stafford, and Warwick Music Ltd, based in Tamworth.
+The Queen’s Award winners in the Innovation category are Semantics 21 Ltd, based at Dunston Business Village, near Stafford, and Warwick Music Ltd, based just outside Tamworth.